- Search The Registry

 - My Account

 *Lloyd Quarterman was born on this date in 1918.
-He was an African American chemist and scientist.
+He was a Black chemist and scientist.

 Born in Philadelphia, Lloyd Albert Quarterman developed an interest in chemistry from a young age partly by using toy chemistry sets his parents gave him.
 He attended St. Augustine's College in Raleigh, North Carolina where he developed a reputation as a scholar and football player.